EinWolfNamensMenschgang/AP4Robs/README.md

 Helper functions to be used further along the project

 # Subscriber.cpp
-Function that takes Server Port (9997 or 9998) and expected number of Chars per Message (/scan ~9000, /odom ?) as arguments and returns the received message as std::vector<char>
+Function that takes Server Port (9997 or 9998) and expected number of Chars per Message (/scan ~9000, /odom ?) as arguments and returns the received message as char std::vector